varshikasriya/Enigma-AIML25/src/README.md

 # AIML Pipeline (src)

-Welcome to source, this directory mirrors a real world ML workflow, up to 'ready to ship'.\
+Welcome to source — this directory mirrors a real-world ML workflow up to 'ready to ship'.\
-Here we will take some data, process, train, evaluate, export, and inference on models.\
+Here we will take some data, process it, train, evaluate, export, and perform inference on models.\
-(Deployment infra is out of scope for this project.)
+(Deployment infrastructure is out of scope for this project.)

-> If you’re working on Level 3/4, start exploring code in this dir.
+> If you're working on Level 3/4, start exploring code in this directory.
 > Level 1/2 contributor's work will be promoted into these modules via PRs.

 ---

 ## Getting started

-Once you have cloned the repo, you may try running the following commands on the terminal while at the root of the project.
-If you have an env and/or the deps already setup, you can ignore steps 1 and 2 below.
+Once you have cloned the repo, try running the following commands in a terminal while at the root of the project.
+If you already have an environment and the dependencies set up, you can ignore steps 1 and 2 below.

 Try running steps 3, 4, and 5.
-These are supposed to work if you have setup the project properly (there is no buggy code here).
-If you are facing issues here, please open an [issue](https://github.com/Dristro/HacktoberFest25_AIML/issues) and one of the repo's maintainers will assist you.
+These are supposed to work if you have set up the project properly (there is no buggy code here).
+If you face issues, please open an [issue](https://github.com/Dristro/HacktoberFest25_AIML/issues) and one of the repository's maintainers will assist you.
 However, you are encouraged to explore and try to fix the problem yourself.

 ```bash
 # 1) Create/activate a virtual env (optional but recommended)